Skip to content

 Temporary Blocking of Slowly Responding Endpoints

 When requests are sent to endpoints faster than they can be processed, pending requests could overload Industrial IoT Gateway instances.
-This is prevented by greylisting the endpoints, where access to slowly responding endpoints is blocked temporarily if the load of an instance exceeds a limit.
+To prevent this, endpoints are greylisted, temporarily blocking access to slow response endpoints if the load of an instance exceeds a certain limit.

-When an endpoint is greylisted, requests receive a response with HTTP status 503 Backend service too slow.
+When an endpoint is greylisted, requests receive a response with the HTTP status 503 Backend service is too slow.
 Currently, endpoints count as slow when their response time is longer than 30 seconds, and greylisting lasts for 5 minutes.
-During this period requests are only forwarded to the endpoint, if the concurrent connection count is below 80%.
+During this period, requests are only forwarded to the endpoint if the concurrent connection count is below 80%.

 Info